anantopy/java-project-jenkinsCJE/README.md

 # java-project-jenkinsCJE
-Java project automate by Jenkins pipeline, this is the Linuxacademy lab
+Java project automate by Jenkins pipeline, this repo is specifically for the Jenkins certification course at Linuxacademy!